 It is extremely important to keep your bar clean and well-organized for your guests throughout the day.
-In your bar sop manual, document the cleaning procedures and schedules for your bar, then train your staff on them.
+In your bar sop manual, document the cleaning supplies and procedures and schedules for your bar, then train your staff on them.
 Create a bar cleaning checklist of all cleaning activities and include it in your bar operations manual.
 That way you can easily review them at the end of the day to make sure all tasks are properly addressed.
 From verifying things were cleaned up after happy hour, to a general tidy after a main course is served, it should all be in there.

 Understanding par level inventory is an important aspect of bar management.
 Par levels change very frequently based on your bar or restaurant operations and needs.
 Therefore, we recommend keeping the form that you use for ordering your full bar liquor list.
 Have the par levels on the left and the number of items you need to order on the right.
 By doing this, you can easily review the amount of stock you ordered in previous weeks when needed.
 You can also show your staff how to order inventory in your absence.